Debt Behind the AI Boom: A Large-Scale Empirical Study of AI-Generated Code in the Wild: Results

 \smallsection{Code Smells} Code smells are maintainability problems that make code harder to understand, debug, and evolve~\cite{fowler2018refactoring}.
 They increase long-term maintenance costs, even if they do not cause immediate failures.
 This finding is consistent with prior work under controlled settings~\cite{liu2024refining, siddiq2024quality}, but our study confirms that the same pattern also appears in real-world repositories.
 Table~\ref{tab:rq1_top_rules} lists the top 5 most common code smell patterns (e.g., broad exception handling, unused variables or parameters).
 These issues are often small and easy to overlook during code review.
 Listing~\ref{lst:archivebox_example} shows an example from \texttt{ArchiveBox}~\cite{archiveboxrepo} ($>$27k stars).
 In commit \texttt{d36079829bed}~\cite{archiveboxcommit_issue}, Claude Code updated the metadata loading logic in \texttt{ArchiveBox}.
 But the new code introduces two code smells.
 First, the bare \texttt{except: pass} block catches all exceptions silently.
 This makes errors harder to detect and debug.
 Second, the \texttt{open()} function does not specify a file encoding.
 This can lead to inconsistent behavior across different platforms and locales, since the default encoding may vary~\cite{pep597}.
 These issues may not cause immediate failures, but they can lead to maintenance challenges and subtle bugs in the future.

-\smallsection{Runtime Bugs} Runtime bugs are code defects that can cause the program to fail during execution.
+\smallsection{Correctness Issues} Correctness issues are code defects that can cause the program to fail during execution.
 Compared with code smells, they are less frequent.
-From Table~\ref{tab:rq1_issue_family}, 28,149 runtime bugs are identified, which cover 663 repositories and 1,646 commits.
+From Table~\ref{tab:rq1_issue_family}, 28,931 correctness issues are identified, which cover 665 repositories and 1,650 commits.
 However, their impact is more direct and severe than code smells.
-Table~\ref{tab:rq1_top_rules} shows the top 5 most common runtime bugs, which include undefined variable or reference, redeclared symbol, access to member before definition, possibly used before assignment, and unsubscriptable object.
+Table~\ref{tab:rq1_top_rules} shows the top 5 most common correctness issues, which include undefined variable or reference, redeclared symbol, access to member before definition, possibly used before assignment, and unsubscriptable object.
 These patterns suggest that AI-generated code may look locally correct, but still fail to stay consistent with the surrounding context.
-What is interesting in this table is that we identified 23,091 cases of undefined variable or reference.
+What is interesting in this table is that we identified 23,856 cases of undefined variable or reference.
 Listing~\ref{lst:firecrawl_nameerror_example} presents one such case from \texttt{firecrawl} ($>$98k stars).
 In commit \texttt{fb99747ba978}~\cite{firecrawlcommit_nameerror}, Devin added a call that passes \texttt{cache=cache} as an argument.
 However, \texttt{cache} is never defined in the method, which leads to a \texttt{NameError} when that path is executed.
 The maintainer later fixed the bug by removing the undefined argument~\cite{firecrawlcommit_fix}.
-This example shows that AI-generated code can introduce real runtime errors.
+This example shows that AI-generated code can introduce real correctness issues.
 These errors require additional human effort to fix later.